 What Is Personal Property?

-Personal property refers to any movable asset that is not permanently attached to land or buildings.
-In legal and financial terms, it includes everything you can own and relocate—from physical items like vehicles and furniture to intangible assets such as patents, stocks, and digital currencies.
+Personal property refers to any movable asset that isn’t permanently attached to land or a building.
+In legal and financial terms, it covers everything you can own and relocate — physical items like vehicles and furniture, and intangible assets like patents, stocks, and digital currencies.

-Unlike real property (land and structures), personal property can be easily transferred, sold, or inherited without altering ownership records tied to real estate.
-This distinction matters for insurance coverage, estate planning, and property taxation.
+Unlike real property (land and structures), personal property can be transferred, sold, or inherited without altering ownership records tied to real estate.
+That distinction matters more than most people realize, especially when it comes to insurance coverage for high-value assets, estate planning, and property taxation.

 - Tangible personal property includes physical objects you can touch—like artwork, electronics, clothing, or a yacht.